550+ 5-Star ReviewsWhatsApp

 Different medical schools will use different online conferencing platforms, and unfortunately, these have different interfaces to each other and can be confusing to use!

-The most common interview platforms that medical schools use in 2024 include:
+The most common platforms UK medical schools use for online interviews include:

 • Zoom